notification-system/docs/frontend-initial-spec.md

 ## Using JWT Tokens for security
 * Automatic refresh of access token when it expires
+  * Each API request is automatically intercepted and if we get a 401, then we automatically refresh the access token, and retry the orginal API request
-* Refresh token management
+* Refresh token management.
+Refresh tokens are recycled after each use.
 * Log off when refresh token expires
   * Plays disconnect ringtone and show log off reason to user
 * Only internal systems can publish notifications to the message bus
 * External system required access token and their notification are verified before publishing
-* Limit a single user to 40 roles
 * Multiple or single user session configuration
 * All public APIs are protected

 ## Notification profile screen
-* Lots of goodies here
 * Expand to show all categories
-* Collapse to show only the modified categories
+  * Option to show only categories that have different settings than the parent category
-* Ability to export/import any notification profile settings (Windows/Mac/Web)
-* Small UI improvements to show disabled categories
 * Ability to track and reset categories that have settings different from parent category
-* Removed absract roles are also remove from any assignments
+* Ability to add/remove escalation levels
+  * Can configure as many escalation levels as needed
+* Ability to export/import any notification profile settings
+* UI indicator to show disabled notification
+* Add/remove profile roles
+* Assign multiple roles per escalation level
+* Configure any notification setting per category
+* Configurable delay between each escalation level
+  * Including configurable initial delay for any notification
+* Ability to name/rename notification profiles
+* Ability to delete notification profiles

+## Ability to Select Notification Profile per Patient
+* Scenarios where different patient profiles can have different notification configurations
+* This opens up ability to assign patients based on teams.
+A notification profile can really be just a team.
+  * We can put patients without a team to a default team or have some orchestrator determine which team should take the patient
+  * This could depend on which team has least assigned patients per active members of the team

 ## Public Announcement
 * Public Announcements are announced to anyone associated with a particular location.